linux/fs/pnode.c

 if (!is_subdir(dest_mp->m_dentry, m->mnt.mnt_root))

-/* skip if m is in the anon_ns we are emptying */
+/* skip if m is in the anon_ns */

 break;